-- (42) Definitions of key terms can be found in the CDU Glossary. - (43) Disability is defined by the University in line with the Disability Discrimination Act 1992, and includes students with: - a. any physical, sensory, neurological, intellectual, learning disability, psychological or psychiatric condition, and includes physical disfigurement, the presence in the body of disease-causing organisms and total or partial loss of part of the body or a bodily function, and - b. a temporary, permanent, current, past or future disability, and chronic health conditions which may not commonly be considered disabilities. - (44) Inherent Requirements are the abilities, knowledge, and standards of conduct and performance that are essential for a student to achieve the learning outcomes of a course or unit.
-These may include compulsory standards set by professional registration, or accreditation bodies. - (45) Partner organisation is an organisation, in conjunction with whom the University offers a program of study or a component of a program of study.
+Definitions of key terms will be published in the CDU Glossary.

+Disability is defined by the University in line with the Disability Discrimination Act 1992, and includes students with:

+- a. any physical, sensory, neurological, intellectual, learning disability, psychological or psychiatric condition, and includes physical disfigurement, the presence in the body of disease-causing organisms and total or partial loss of part of the body or a bodily function, and - b. a temporary, permanent, current, past or future disability, and chronic health conditions which may not commonly be considered disabilities.